House Edge in Blackjack

 Only Play Full-Pay

-New payout structures for blackjack have been circulating in casinos the past few years, and this rule variation will have a significant impact on your bankroll.
+New payout structures for blackjack have been circulating in casinos the past few years, and this new blackjack rules will have a significant impact on your bankroll.
 The most common one is the 6:5 blackjack payout.
 Instead of paying 3:2 for landing a blackjack, which is a score of 21 right off the bat, these games offer 6:5 payouts.
 It may seem like a pretty small change at first glance, but these games increase the house edge by 1.39% and over time, they will be much more expensive.
 When betting $10, you get paid $15 on 3:2 blackjack, whereas the payout decreases to $12 for the 6:5 variant.

-All of the blackjack games in our casino, including the blackjack games in our Live Dealer casinos, pay the full 3:2 for landing blackjack, so you can rest assured that you’re getting the best deal possible.
+All of the blackjack games in our casino, including the blackjack games in our Live Dealer casino, pay the full 3:2 for landing blackjack, so you can rest assured that you’re getting the best deal possible.

 Playing blackjack gets more competitive and fun when you begin to incorporate optimal play into your gameplay.
 Whether you want to simply follow along with the strategy chart, or compare and contrast the rule variations between games, just taking a few steps to ensure that you’re getting good value for your money is a good feeling.